-This statement sets out the steps Hearing Australia took to address modern slavery risks in our organisation and supply chain for the financial year ending 30 June 2021, pursuant to the Modern Slavery Act 2018 (Cth).
+This statement sets out the steps Hearing Australia took to address modern slavery risks in our organisation and supply chain for the financial year ending 30 June 2022, pursuant to the Modern Slavery Act 2018 (Cth).

-It is the second statement submitted by Hearing Australia in response to the Act and builds upon the initiatives contained in that initial statement.
+This statement submitted by Hearing Australia in response to the Act and builds upon the initiatives contained in prior statements.
 Hearing Australia remains committed to operating with the highest levels of compliance, ethics, and governance.
 This includes a commitment to human rights and the elimination of modern slavery across our supply chain.
-Hearing Australia has no tolerance for any forms of modern slavery withinbusiness practices and supply chains.
+Hearing Australia has no tolerance for any forms of modern slavery within business practices and supply chains.